technokanxa/tech-viral/_posts/2016-10-22-download-audio-from-YouTube-on-your-phone.md

----
-title: Download audio from youtube in your smart phone
+title: download audio from youtube on your smart phone
 date: 2016-10-22 12:12:12 Z
 subtitle: its easier than you thought
 author: Wferr